Water Sports: Hyper Hydration (2023)

 The bottle's design utilized 5 circles with 6 control points each, totaling 30 parameters.
 Control points allowed flexible shape creation along a line between the central point and a radius of 1.
 Static bodies were consistently incorporated at both ends of the bottle, serving distinct purposes.
 The first housed water storage, while the final acted as the cap for controlled water release.

-Initial observations from single-objective optimization were inconclusive regarding curvature patterns.
-Throughout experimentation, the rbfopt algorithm outperformed others in speed and robustness, demonstrating advantages in optimization efficiency.
+Observations from single-objective optimization were inconclusive regarding curvature patterns.
+Throughout experimentation, the RBFopt algorithm outperformed others in speed and robustness, demonstrating advantages in optimization efficiency.
 Optimized single-objective designs aimed to enhance drainage efficiency through vortex creation, achieving an 11% improvement compared to a simple cylinder.
 Further analysis was needed to understand these improvements.

 Results (in simulation steps)